Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 When you install PetaLinux tools on your system of choice, you must do the following:

-- Download PetaLinux 2021.2 software from the Xilinx website.
+- Download PetaLinux 2023.1 software from the website.

 - Download the respective BSP as described in :ref:`creating-linux-images-using-petalinux`.